bitcoin-sv/bdk/documentation/docs/build.md

 See [prebuild dependancies](https://github.com/bitcoin-sv/bdk/blob/master/.github/workflows/prebuild_dependancies.yaml) to better understand the tooling and versions.
 The CI build and test is using [github workflow](https://github.com/bitcoin-sv/bdk/blob/master/.github/workflows/build_bdk.yaml).

-##### Java module
-- Java JDK 11 or later
-- Download testng jar files `guice-4.1.0.jar`, `jcommander-1.72.jar`, `snakeyaml-1.21.jar` and `testng-7.1.0.jar`
-- The `JAVA_TOOLS` environment variable must be setup pointing to the directory containing these files

-If these packages above is not dowloaded and setup with `JAVA_TOOLS`, cmake can manage on its own, but it'll require internet connection.

-##### Python module
-- No additional requirements if Python is installed with Debug symbols

 ##### Golang module
 Golang binding built with CGO is working fine on Linux and Mac OS.
 For windows, it is not well tested, as the linking with DLL is not common.
 The golang module is build into a shared library, then CGO will link dynamically to it.
 The golang modules builds and checkin the binaries files in git repo, so users only need to do `go get ...` to get all required to run.